MYNA Investors Have Opportunity to Lead Mynaric AG Securities Fraud Lawsuit

-BENSALEM, Pa., Nov.
-20, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Mynaric AG ("Mynaric" or the "Company") (NASDAQ: MYNA).
+LOS ANGELES, Nov.
+22, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Mynaric AG ("Mynaric" or the "Company") (NASDAQ: MYNA).

 Class Period: June 20, 2024 – October 7, 2024